rohanray/roray-dev-site/content/blog/java-io-uring-ffm.md

 - SymbolLookup: This is how Java finds function pointers in a native library.
 Think of SymbolLookup as a "directory of functions" inside the .so file.
 - Linker: The bridge between Java and native code, which knows how to convert between Java calling conventions and the platform’s native ABI (x86_64 Linux, ARM64, etc.).
 - FunctionDescriptor: Defines the C/native function signature (return type + parameter types)
-- ValueLayout: Maps Java types to native types (JAVA_INT → C int, ADDRESS → C pointer)
+- ValueLayout: Maps Java types to native types (Java_INT → C int, ADDRESS → C pointer)
 - MethodHandle: Type-safe wrapper for C/native function calls
 - MemorySegment: Represents native memory buffers for data exchange; essentially a safe pointer with guardrails.